The gun was visited in the early 80’s by the webmaster. There were three plaques that had been applied to the gun.

 FirepowerMuseum in Wolwich closed.

 Some archives and exhibits went to Larkhill in preparation for the opening of the new Artillery Museum in 2022.
-There is, as far as I know, no museum which is dedicated solely to the Royal Artillery.
+There is, as far as I know currently, no museum which is dedicated solely to the Royal Artillery.